 Frank glared.
 "A weakness for Rashidi, eh?
 Not good, Henry, not good," he said.

 Henry rose from his seat and walked over to Frank in order to clap him on the back briefly.
-"No," he said as he pulled away and out of Frank's space.
+"No worries," he said as he pulled away and out of Frank's space.
 "I've no problem with killing the people I like," he cheeked.

 Grimacing, Frank stood up as well.
 "Thanks for that, Sparky."

-They made towards the door together.
-"Oh," Henry said, looking as though he'd almost forgotten to bring something up.
+They moved toward the door together.
+"Oh," Henry remembered.
 "Watch out for the Hit Wizards, will you?
 They've defected from the American government."

 "What?"
 Frank stopped.
 "Why?"

 "Well," Henry said sheepishly, scratching the back of his neck.
 "They were sort of fired.
 The government gave them an ultimatum, but they chose unemployment rather than joining us.
 There'll be quite a few of them out for blood, just to warn you."